thalerjonathan/rust-ddd/reports/day4/README.md

 Afer creating Referees worked, I wanted to refactor the code into DTOs that are shared between the frontend and backend.
 I wasn't parcitularly successful in telling Cursor to produced DTOs - it either didnt get the context or ended up writing TypeScript code.
 Therefore I decided to do it by hand.

 Another thing I did was to add a *Club* string field to the Referee, which should indicate the Club the Referee is currently working for, and which should be changeable via a form in the UI.
 I am explicitly modelling it as a "free form" text field, since I don't want to go to the lengths of representing Clubs as separate entities in the application.
 The reason I am adding it, is to have a case for changing a field of the referee, without changing its identity - something fundamentally important in DDD.
+Adding the club field was extremely easy with the help of Cursor, because due its contextual awareness, it correctly inferred everwhere immediately what I wanted to do and produced the code for it.

 ## Conlusion